Super Bock Super Rock: History

 Super Bock Super Rock started as a two-day festival in July 1995, held at the Gare Marítima de Alcântara in Lisbon.
 The next two editions were held at the Passeio Marítimo de Algés.
 In 1998 it was held during the Expo '98 fair in Lisbon, at the Praça Sony.

 In 1999, in its fifth edition, the format of the festival was changed: it became a 10-day event in 3 different cities, in closed venues.
 The concerts were held at the Coliseu dos Recreios, Aula Magna and Paradise Garage in Lisbon, the Coliseu do Porto in Porto and the Hard Club in Vila Nova de Gaia.
 This festival format and locations were kept for the following two editions.
 In 2000, it was held between 3 and 15 March.
 In 2001, the festival went on for 30 days.

 In 2002, Super Bock Super Rock expanded its locations to Spain.
-The eight edition was held in Lisbon, Porto, Vila Nova de Gaia, Coimbra and Vigo (Spain).
+The eighth edition was held in Lisbon, Porto, Vila Nova de Gaia, Coimbra and Vigo (Spain).
 The ninth edition, in 2003, expanded the numbers of locations even further by including concerts in Évora and Madrid (Spain).
 One of the highlights of this edition were the sold-out concerts by Coldplay in Lisbon and Madrid.
 Marilyn Manson, Deftones, Audioslave and Primitive Reason performed in Lisbon.

 In 2004, Super Bock Super Rock returned to the open-air festival format, held at the Parque Tejo, in Lisbon.
 It continued to be organized in Parque Tejo until 2008.

 In 2008 the festival was split between a location in Lisbon, Parque Tejo, and another in Porto, the Estádio do Bessa.
 The format was repeated in 2009, with Estádio do Restelo being the chosen location in Lisbon.